 o Follow-up – once an employee is permitted to return to duty, he/she will be subject to unannounced follow-up testing for at least 12 months (but no more than 60 months).
 A minimum of six tests should be conducted within the first 12-month period.
 Employees who are subject to follow-up testing should also continue to be in the random testing pool, and also submit to tests as called upon in that process.

-For details about testing procedures, please see the National RTAP "Drug and Alcohol Testing DOT and FTA Compliance" technical brief.
+For details about testing procedures, please see the National RTAP Substance Abuse Awareness Training, Testing, and Compliance Technical Brief.

 - Rehabilitation and treatment program – an employer must advise employees who are found abusing substances about resources available to evaluate and resolve problems associated with drug use or alcohol misuse, even when a company policy allows for the termination of employment.
 If an employee is permitted to return to work, it is the substance abuse professional’s (SAP) responsibility to ensure that he/she is not a threat to public safety.
 Because of this there are many regulations as to the SAP requirements, qualifications, roles, responsibilities and procedures.
 Employers can also implement Employee Assistance Programs (EAP) as a way to address substance abuse issues before they become a problem in the workplace.
 While the FTA does not require employers to provide or pay for rehabilitation or treatment programs, they are often an integral part of substance abuse programs.